 We are excited to welcome Christina Helm as our new 2018 Technical Director for the Annapolis film festival.
 She joins us with a wide array of experience in large event production, film festivals, special lighting, media management and IT and software design.
 She was previously a touring violinist, worked at Feld Entertainment, and has been freelance for the past seven years.

 Cindy is an independent producer, line producer and production manager for the film, television and commercial industry.
 She is the producer of the Sundance Award winning feature documentary, DIVINE TRASH, about the early work of Baltimore filmmaker John Waters, and the follow up film, IN BAD TASTE for the Independent Film Channel & Bravo.
 In addition she has produced dozens of national commercials from Gummy Bears to Adidas.
 Her television credits include Homicide: Life on the Streets, America’s Most Wanted, Mastermind and Split Screen to name a few.
 Before turning to the production side, Cindy was a SAG/AFTRA actor working on many films shot in DC & Baltimore.
 From 2006 to 2010, Cindy was the Festival Producer for the AFI/Discovery Channel SILVERDOCS Film Festival.
 She has served on the board of the Maryland Chapter of Women In Film & Video and is a member of the Producers Guild of America.

-Adam Stovall is currently studying Film and Media at Anne Arundel Community College with plans to transfer to USC in the Fall.
-He is an avid photographer and videographer with an interest in producing.
-He has freelanced in the area as well as working for the FILMSTERS Academy as a summer intern in 2017.
-Adam is excited to be the 2018 Print Traffic Coordinator for the Festival and you will see him buzzing around town on his motorcycle delivering films to venues.
+Adam Stovall is currently studying Digital Design at Anne Arundel Community College with plans to transfer to a four-year university in the Fall.
+He is an avid photographer and videographer with an interest in cinematography and producing.
+He has freelanced in the area as well as worked for the FILMSTERS Academy as a summer intern in 2017.
+Adam is excited to be the 2018 Print Traffic Coordinator for the Festival and you may see him riding the town on his motorcycle delivering films to venues.